 Barrick's policies and standards conform to international and industry standards.
-All operational sites had their EMS certified to the ISO 14001:2015 standard by December 2021, with the focus now on maintaining their accreditation.
-The Company had zero Class 1 - High Significance Incidents for the fifth consecutive year since the Merger and four Class 2 - Medium Significance Incidents in 2023.
+All operational sites are certified to the ISO 14001:2015 standards.
+The Company had zero Class 1 - High Significance Incidents for the sixth consecutive year since the Merger and two Class 2 - Medium Significance Incidents in 2024.

-Each year, Barrick publishes a Sustainability Report that outlines its environmental, health and safety and social responsibility performance for the year, which for 2023, will be published in April 2024.
+Each year, Barrick publishes a Sustainability Report that outlines its environmental, health and safety and social responsibility performance for the year, which for 2024, will be published in the first half of 2025.
 As part of its ongoing commitment to transparency, Barrick is continuing to work towards improving visibility into its environmental and social activities.
 See "Narrative Description of the Business - Sustainability".